Seven Ways to get out of a Funk

 b. you will feel more hopeful about your life.

 I have put together this list for myself at the end of 2017.
 That year I went twice through grief, deep sadness, hopelessness, and anxiety.
-Earlier I experienced terrifying emotional flatlining.
+Earlier, I experienced terrifying emotional flatlining.
 I also experienced renewed hope, and my days were eventually filled with purpose, meaning, and deep appreciation for life.
-If it’s all there for me, so it’s all there for you.
+If it’s all there for me, it’s all there for you.

 On one hand I have no business talking about depression.

-7 ways to get out of a funk:
+Seven ways to get out of a funk:

 1) Spirituality